 Active Directory and LDAP Configuration

 To prevent LDAP injection attacks, usernames are strictly sanitized.
 Permitted characters: alphanumerics, underscore(_), period(.), plus(+), and minus(-).
+You can override these allowed characters in

 The hostname for your Active Directory or LDAP server.
 This field supports values such as